 The above process is simple enough if you go around with thousands of NT on your Easycard at all times, but what if you want to pay by cash or card or even if you’re making an online purchase?

-2. Click on 「申請」 (Apply) on the Mobile Phone Barcode section of the Consumer Page as indicated in blue below:
+2. Click on 「申請手機條碼」 (Apply for a mobile barcode) on the tab on the right-hand side as indicated in blue below:

 You should then receive an SMS, with a four-character authentication password (驗證碼), which you’ll need to take note of somewhere you can find it again.
 You’ll also have to confirm your email.

 If you go back to the main page.
-You can login using the blue button below:
+You can login by clicking the 「登入」 on the right-hand side as shown below in red:

 Whenever you are making a purchase, you can then ask the attendant 「請你幫我把發票存到電子載具」, or you can just wave the barcode and say 「手機條碼」 (shou3ji1tiao2ma3) or 「電子載具」 (dian4zi5zai3ju4) and they’ll scan the barcode and your receipt will be saved virtually meaning you won’t receive a paper copy.